chandaranadivyansh0/dchandarana07/README.md

 - 👋 Hi, I’m Divyansh
 - 👀 I’m interested in learning new things and making modern projects
-- 🌱 I’m currently learning Web Development and Programming
+- 🌱 I'm currently pursuing Bachelors in Computer Science from Arizona State University
 - 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ...
 You can reach me on instagram ... @divyansh_chandarana